 Advice on how to protect a child

-We need to have knowledge about the issues and be able to understand the signs of harmful behaviours before we can begin to protect the vulnerable from them.
+We all need to know about the issues and be able to understand the signs of harmful behaviours before we can begin to protect the vulnerable from them.
 To help protect children from sexual abuse we need to feel confident that we:

 - Understand potential risks